 - sugars and artificial sweeteners

-Researchers believe that excessive alcohol consumption might
+Researchers believe excessive alcohol consumption might

 There is not yet any scientific proof that medications can cause MC.
-However,
+However, there are links between MC and certain medications,

 A doctor can provide information on which medications may worsen or trigger symptoms of MC.
-It is essential to always speak to a doctor before stopping any prescription medications.
+It is essential to speak to a doctor before stopping any prescription medications.

 Medications are generally effective in treating MC.
-In addition to recommending dietary and lifestyle changes, a doctor or gastroenterologist may prescribe:
+In addition to recommending dietary and lifestyle changes, a doctor or gastroenterologist

 - medications that reduce or prevent diarrhea